pikanji/gas-gsheet-select-to-csv/README.md

 ## Usage

 1. Select one or more cells in the columns you want to export
+   - You can select multiple areas by holding Ctrl (or Cmd on Mac) while selecting
 2. Click on the "CSV Tools" menu that appears in your Google Sheet toolbar
 3. Select "Download Selected Columns as CSV"
 4. If no cells are selected, you'll be prompted to select cells